Carmel Valley Village/Los Tulares/Sleepy Hollow

 In 2013 the most expensive home sold in the neighborhood sold for 1.695 million and was a 4,000 SqFt home on a 109,335 SqFt lot, while the least expensive sold for 324K and was a 868 SqFt home on 6,900 SqFt of land.

 In 2012 the most expensive home sold in the neighborhood sold for over asking at 3 million.
 This French Normandy estate had 8,200 SqFt of living space on a 5 acre parcel with a spectacular pool, home theatre and the finest of finishes.
-The least expensive home sold was a bank owned cottage with 1 bedroom and 1 bathroom and just 419 SqFt of living space.
+The least expensive home that sold, sold for 130K and was a bank owned cottage with 1 bedroom and 1 bathroom and just 419 SqFt of living space.